henryhao1991/ROMS_Report/New Report/New_Report.md

 ###Simple Nudging results

 From day 71 to day 140, we applied simple nudging to the system on the left hand side, trying to nudge it to the system with Gaussian noises added.
 After that, we run both systems without nudging until day 400, and compare the two systems.
-Below is a plot of estimation error , which is defined as
+Below is a plot of estimation error vs time, which is defined as

 $$
 Estimation \space Error = \frac{1}{N_iN_jN_\sigma}\sum_{over\space all\space grids} (x_i^2-y_i^2)